Where is Cameroon?

 Working with our new partner, Public Concern, we are providing a range of emergency shelters and durable shelters.

-Newly displaced people, both within Minawao Camp and outside the camp, will be supported with emergency tents and emergency shelters.
-We’ll also be providing household items like mosquito nets, sleeping mats, soap and kitchen sets.
+Newly displaced people, both within Minawao Camp and outside the camp, are being supported with emergency tents and emergency shelters.
+We’ve also provided household items like mosquito nets, sleeping mats, soap and kitchen sets.

-These items can improve both the physical and emotional wellbeing of these families who have already been through so much.
+We’re also supplying Community Tool Kits which include reusable items like hammers, nail pulls and brick moulds.
+These are shared between households.
+These items can improve both the physical and emotional wellbeing of families who have already been through so much.

 Icon Info